knative/eventing-contrib/samples/kubernetes-event-source/README.md

 ### Verify

-We will verify that the Kubernetes events were sent into the Knative eventing system by looking at our message dumper function logs.
-If you deployed the [Subscriber](#subscriber), then continue using this section.
-If not, then you will need to look downstream yourself.
+We will verify that the Kubernetes events were sent into the Knative eventing system by looking the subscriber's logs.

 ```shell
 kubectl logs --tail=50 -l serving.knative.dev/service=message-dumper -c user-container